grrr-amsterdam/s3-image-scaler/README.md

 The following environment variables are mandatory:

-- `AWS_REGION`: the region to deploy the Lambda function to.
-Required when deploying using Serverless.
 - `BUCKET`: the bucket in which your images are stored.
 - `DEPLOYMENT_BUCKET`: the bucket to hold your Serverless deploys.
 Required when deploying using Serverless.
 - `PROJECT_NAME` : Give AWS resources a Project tag with this value, defaults to `SERVICE_NAME`.